gyom/hmmmix-soft/README.txt

 % Some functions in the 'reference' directory come from Kevin Murphy and Sohrab Shah.
 Most of what is
 % in the 'option_kmedoids_wrapper' comes from Sohrab Shah more or less directly.

+% Finally, I should say that, at the time I release this code, I don't plan to work on it anymore.
+% It was a nice thing to be able to work on this problem for my thesis, but it's not really my "field"
+% and I won't be the one maintaining this code if it's actually used for serious research.
+In fact,
+% if you start finding bugs that you can fix and if you want to integrate this code into your own,
+% you are free to do so.
+It'd be nice to send me an email if you do that, though.